sjpence/manual-mds220/04_InitialStartUp.md

 > CAUTION: Before opening the flux or purge tanks, be sure that the main air pressure to the machine has been turned off.

-1. Turn off the main air supply using the Main Air Reulator mounted to the rear of the machine or an external sutoff valve.
+1. Turn off the main air supply using the Main Air Regulator mounted to the rear of the machine or an external shutoff valve.

 1. Release the lid latches and open both tanks